Mercedes-Benz and L’Oreal join firms severing ties over Ukraine war - see full list

 The European Union has also sanctioned multiple companies and banks.

-In a fourth wave of sanctions, the EU will ban the export of any luxury goods from EU countries to Russia, they will prohibit the import of key goods in the iron and steel sector from the Russian Federation.
+In a fourth wave of sanctions, the bloc will ban the export of any luxury goods from EU countries to Russia and prohibit the import of key goods in the iron and steel sector from the country.

-They will also propose a big ban on new European investments across Russia’s energy sector, covering “all investments, technology transfers, financial services, etcetera, for energy exploration and production”.
+They will also propose a major ban on new European investments across Russia’s energy sector, covering “all investments, technology transfers, financial services, etcetera, for energy exploration and production”.

 Swift is used by over 11,000 financial institutions to send secure messages and payment orders.